Azure/azure-osconfig/docs/modules.md

 Relation to other settings | None
 Required | Yes

-A MIM can be completely described by lists and tables as described in this section.
-An optional JSON MIM representation (that may also require additional textual description for dependencies between settings, etc.) is also possible.
+A MIM can be completely described by lists and tables as described in this section and also in JSON.

 ### 3.2.2.
 MIM JSON

-A summary JSON representation of a MIM:
+Each module must have its own MIM JSON saved to the [src/modules/mim/](../src/modules/mim/) in a JSON file with the same name as the module SO binary.

+The MIM JSON schema is at [src/modules/schema/mim.schema.json](../src/modules/schema/mim.schema.json).

+Sample MIM JSON:

 ```JSON
 {